mainmatter/trash-in-treasure-out/text.md

 ## Looking back
 Our route handler doesn't do a lot.
 It will accept any `String` for a body, meaning that as far as our app is concerned `"🚂-🛒-🛒-🛒"` is totally a valid origin.
-It's nice that, given a string [must be valid UTF-8][String], at least our handler won't accept random byte sequences, but we can do better.
+It's nice that given a string [must be valid UTF-8][String], at least our handler won't accept random byte sequences, but we can do better.
 For the curious among you: the following code is in the [step 1] commit.
 Let's add some
 validation: